peufeu2/ESP32FastMillis/README.md

 Due to the absence of division, there is no issue at wraparound.
 It's just a 64-bit counter.

 Included is some code to make AceRoutine use fastmillis() and fastmicros(), using the ClockInterface provided.
+If you don't use AceRoutine, just comment it out.